Dr Timothy Cooper

 I am a social historian of modern Britain.
 My scholarship seeks to understand the intersections of society and nature, particularly popular and everyday experiences of environmental change.
 I am particularly interested in environmental histories at the 'edges' of the British Isles, most especially in Cornwall where I live.
 Methodologically, my work makes significant use of personal testimonies as evidence, whether oral tellings, autobiography, or other forms of life writing which offer unique insights into the complex textures and paradoxical meanings of human encounters with the non-human.
 Testimony work also helps to challenge overly simplistic accounts of environmental change in the twentieth century, often derived from scientific and social-scientific methodologies, that inadequately account for nature as either a site of social struggle or of lived experience.

 My scholarship explores the environmental history of modern Britain as lived experience.
 I am particularly interested in popular understandings of nature and of environmental change that stand outside the elite discourses and expert-driven scientific contexts that still dominate in many studies of environmental policy and politics even within environmental history itself.
-Much of my work uses oral history and/or personal testimonies to explore environmental change and activism 'from below'; perspectives which offer complex and contradictory accounts of changing natures and challenge us to rethink simplistically pessimistic accounts of environmental decay or excessively optimistic notions of a growth in environmental consciousness.
+Much of my work uses oral history and/or personal testimonies to explore environmental change and activism 'from below'.
+I am currently working with the poet Ella Frears on a University of Exeter Arts and Culture Creative Fellowship exploring creative interventions using this kind of material.

 My current research follows two main intersecting pathways: